felixfuyihui/AISHELL-4/README.md

 # AISHELL-4

 This project is associated with the currently released AIHSHELL-4 dataset for speech Enhancement, separation, recognition and speaker Diarization in Conference Scenario.
-The project, served as baseline, is divided into five parts, named data_preparation, front_end, asr, sd, respectively.
+The project, served as baseline, is divided into five parts, named data_preparation, front_end, asr, sd, for Speaker Independent and Speaker Dependent tasks respectively.
 The goal is to simplify the training and evaluation procedure and make it easy and flexible for researchers to carry out experiments and verify neural network based methods.

 ## Setup